Toronto streetcar system loops

 Turning loops of the Toronto streetcar system serve as termini and turnback points for streetcar routes in Toronto, Ontario, Canada.
 The single-ended streetcars require track loops in order to reverse direction.
 Besides short off-street track loops these can also be larger interchange points, having shelters and driver facilities, or be part of a subway station structure for convenient passenger interchange.

 Some loops include separate unloading and loading stops, some have a single stop, and some off-street loops have no stops and passengers are not allowed to ride around the loop.
 If streetcars loop clockwise, the track entering the loop must cross over the track exiting, and any loading or unloading platforms must be inside the loop; if anticlockwise, any platforms must be on the outside.

 Almost all loops on the system have a minimum radius of curvature of less than 15 m.
 The tightest curves are of 11.3 m at Roncesvalles Carhouse and Russell Carhouse.
 The streetcars themselves are designed for a minimum radius of 10.973 m.

-Current loops
+Loops as of 2025

 Loops have various shapes according to the space available.
 For example, the "loop" track may actually be mostly straight, using on-street trackage to complete the looping motion (as at Bingham Loop, Dufferin Gate Loop, or Oakwood Loop), or there may be a single sharp curve through almost three-quarters of a circle (as at Union Station Loop or Wolseley Loop).

 Some loops consist only of a single track and are blocked when occupied by a stopped streetcar.
 Others have a side track or dead-end "tail track" where a streetcar can wait, or a track that allows a streetcar on the loop to make a complete circle (or equivalent) and reenter the loop.